teamclairvoyant/airflow-maintenance-dags/log-cleanup/README.md

 A maintenance workflow that you can deploy into Airflow to periodically clean out the task logs to avoid those getting too big.

-- airflow-log-cleanup.py: Allows to delete logs by specifying the **number** of worker nodes.
+- **airflow-log-cleanup.py**: Allows to delete logs by specifying the **number** of worker nodes.
 Does not guarantee log deletion of all nodes.
-- airflow-log-cleanup-pwdless-ssh.py: Allows to delete logs by specifying the list of worker nodes by their hostname.
+- **airflow-log-cleanup-pwdless-ssh.py**: Allows to delete logs by specifying the list of worker nodes by their hostname.
 Requires the `airflow` user to have passwordless ssh to access all nodes.

 ## Deploy

 1. Login to the machine running Airflow
 2. Navigate to the dags directory
+3. Select the DAG to deploy (with or without SSH access) and follow the instructions

 ### airflow-log-cleanup.py